-Honeybees like to feed on flowers including fruit blossoms and lavender.
+Honeybees like to feed on both annual and perennial flowers including fruit blossoms and lavender.
 The honey industry will likely keep the honeybees going for some time, but they are at their pollinating best when roaming free.

 Read our post about Bees and Honey to find out why they make it and what it’s used for.

 Not all of those black and yellow fuzzy flying things are honey bees or bumblebees, you know!
 Some of them may just be these little Solitary guys.